Best Garage Floor Mats: Protect and Upgrade Your Garage

-A: You should consider washing it after you see a substantial amount of leaks or spills on it.
+You should consider washing it after you see a substantial amount of leaks or spills on it.
 This can prevent any unwanted smells or damage to the mat itself.

 Q: How do you clean a garage floor mat?

-A: The simplest way is to take it outside, hang it up, and then spray it with soap and water.
+The simplest way is to take it outside, hang it up, and then spray it with soap and water.
 Once it is dry, you can vacuum it or let it air dry for 24 hours.

 Q: Will a garage mat fit the entire length of the garage?

-A: This depends on the size of your garage, but probably not.
+This depends on the size of your garage, but probably not.
 Many are designed specifically to cover the length of a standard car.
 However, they all should be light enough to be placed exactly where you need them.

 Consider the Armor All Garage Floor Mat if you want to prevent leaks from ruining your floor.
 This large, car-length floor mat is easy to install and does a good job of protecting your garage.